rnkn/fountain-mode/README.md

   like it, delete the annotation in a PDF application that supports editing annotations, or open the PDF and print to PDF, which will remove all annotations.
-- To insert UUIDs (useful for using notes as linked bookmarks) you'll need either `uuidgen` CLT (usually preinstalled on OS X and Linux) or [uuid.el][] Emacs package.
+- If you want to use UUIDs (useful for using notes as linked bookmarks) you'll need either `uuidgen` CLT (usually preinstalled on OS X and Linux) or [uuid.el][] Emacs package.